March 23, 2026

 And to be so arrogant, if that’s what you’re thinking?

-I’ve worked in high policy positions on U.S. Senate staffs (both for individudal senators and on committee staffs).
+I’ve worked in policy positions in the U.S. Senate.
+I worked as a legislative assistant to a senator, a Senate committee staff member, and a senator’s legislative director.
 I’ve written a few federal laws.
 By “I’ve written,” I mean they came right off my typewriter back when we used typewriters.
 And I participated in the creation of a lot of other laws and policies.

 I’ve covered government for daily newspapers, the Associated Press, and a number of other news publications, as recently as the prior Trump administration.
 I won business journalism awards.
 I’m a persistent researcher.